 As you can see, it’s unbelievably easy to create your own doodle animations in a matter of moments.

 There are a few ‘flavours’ to choose from when it comes to the software, the iPad app, the free trial desktop version and the pro desktop version.
-All with varying degrees of access, with the Pro version being the most ‘unlocked’.
+All with varying degrees of access, with the pro version being the most ‘unlocked’.
 The trial version and the iPad version are very similar, allowing you to create some really great pieces at a bargain basement price (£2.99 on iPad, or free on desktop).
-However these version, are both branded with Videoscribe, and if you want to get rid of this you’ll need to upgrade to the Pro version (about £15 per month).
-The Pro version also allows you to add in your own hands for the animation, so you can achieve some really interesting effects – if you put your mind to it.
+However, these version, are both branded by VideoScribe, and if you want to get rid of this you’ll need to upgrade to the pro version (about £15 per month).
+The pro version also allows you to add in your own hands for the animation, so you can achieve some really interesting effects – if you put your mind to it.

-Overall I think this is a really neat and easy to use piece of software that’ll allow you to create original, visual, content without having to draw anything.
-I’m not sure if you’d want all your marketing content in this form and I’m sure there will come a time when these hand-drawn doodle animations are a bit passé.
-But for now, I’m having a blast using it and I’d urge you to give it a try.
+Overall, I think this is a really neat and easy to use piece of software that’ll allow you to create original, visual, content without having to draw anything.
+I’m not sure if you’d want all your marketing content in this form (but check out our ULTIMATE guide to sales presentations to make sure you hit the nail on the head every time).
+I’m also sure there will come a time when these hand-drawn doodle animations are a bit passé.
+But for now, I’m having a blast using it and I’d urge you to give it a try